-Weather warning: Sub-tropic storm set to drench upper North Island
+Weather warning: 'Significant' sub-tropic storm set to drench upper North Island

-A sub-tropical deluge is set to soak the flood-ravaged top of the country tonight, as the region braces for more than 10 hours of non-stop heavy rain and strong winds.
+A sub-tropical deluge is set to soak the flood-ravaged top of the country tonight, as the region braces for more than a day of non-stop heavy rain and gales.

-While forecasters are confident today's rainstorm won't be on the same scale as last month's destructive one-in-500-year event, those living in the top of the country are being told rainfall would likely reach warning levels.
+While forecasters are confident today's rainstorm won't be on the same scale as last month's destructive one-in-500-year event, those living in the top of the country have now being told their region is now under a heavy rain warning and strong wind watch.

-Drought-stricken Auckland, Great Barrier Island and Coromandel are also in line for wind and rain, with a moderate chance there could be warnings issued.
+Drought-stricken Auckland, Great Barrier Island and Coromandel are also in line for gales and rain, with a heavy rain and wind watch issued for Tuesday.

+"This heavy rain may bring a significant impact, especially to Northland where the ground is already saturated with water from a previous heavy rain event," warned MetService.

+It also said the recently water-logged region was likely to experience surface flooding and rapidly rising rivers and streams.

 It's the second severe storm in a matter of weeks for flood-ravaged Northland.
 Just three weeks ago the far north was hit by a deluge that swamped farm land, forced residents from their homes and brought down hillsides across roads, with State Highway One near Mangamuka still cut off by a massive slip.

-Forecasters say the system predicted to soak the region overnight - potentially bringing up to 100mm of rainfall - will prove more of a short, sharp hit than a slow-moving event.
+Forecasters say the system predicted to soak the region overnight - potentially bringing up to 120mm of rainfall - will prove more of a short, sharp hit than a slow-moving event.

+In warnings released this morning the MetService says Northland is expected to get between 70mm to 120mm of rain from 11pm until 5 pm Tuesday.

+Flooding and slips were likely and driving across the region could be hazardous.

 MetService meteorologist Stephen Glassey said while there was a risk of heavy rain for areas, the area of low pressure wouldn't bring conditions to compare with the disastrous storm that hit the region in mid-July.

-"It's not going to be a long-lived event as this system is moving through relatively fast," he said.
+"It's not going to be a long-lived event as this system is moving through relatively fast."

 Glassey said a low-pressure system was expected to drag down moisture-packed air from the sub-tropics, booting its rain-making power as it swept down on to the upper North Island.